chrisconlin/Conlin_Latin102/quiz2.md

 Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.
-Hercles, who Juno drove Hercules into a fit of madness, killed his own wife Megara. ❌ **Not yet English.** translate the relative pronoun into Latin: quem identify the antecedent of the pronoun, and its gender and number: The antecedent is Hercules which is singular and masculine. identify the case of the Latin pronoun, and explain why it is in that case: We are using the accustive case because it is referring to HErcules as the direct object.
+Hercles, whom Juno drove threw into a fit of madness, killed his own wife Megara. ❌ **Not yet English.** translate the relative pronoun into Latin: quem identify the antecedent of the pronoun, and its gender and number: The antecedent is Hercules which is singular and masculine. identify the case of the Latin pronoun, and explain why it is in that case: We are using the accustive case because it is referring to HErcules as the direct object.